dosisod/nu/README.md

 	"property": "value", //properties you want to set "another": "pair"
 }, html) //object to append to (optional)

+//here, html can be an html element, string for id
+//if html is an array, nu will chain append:

+nu("span", {
+	"innerText": "Hello"
+}, [
+	nu("div", {"id":"container"}), //append span to nu element "tester", //append nu element to document.getElementById("tester")
+	document.body //append "tester" to document.body
+])
 ```

 You can even do embedded function: